dcernach/hl2mt-next/README.rst

 compatible as possible for existing frameworks.
 If you have a framework and you want it to work with ``hl2mt`` please let me know and I'll try to work with you to export the data from Hero Lab into a format your framework can use.

+**Current Plans**

+- Change the app to use OS specific APPDATA save folders
+- Compile the app into a single binary file that'll run on Linux and Windows without Python installed

 License
 -------